Do’s and Don’ts on an Artist Resume by Cara Ober

-I recently had to view a number of professional artist resumes and overall, it was less than pleasant.
-Part of the reason this experience left something to be desired was the disorganization I encountered.
-One resume did not have the artist’s name at the top–if this artist had been picked, there would have been NO WAY to contact her!
+I was shocked and dismayed by the disorganization I encountered.
+One resume did not have the artist’s name at the top–if they had been selected, there would have been NO WAY to contact them!
 Several resumes did not include basic contact information.
-Others included lengthy descriptions of professional experiences that had nothing to do with one’s art career, and still others were difficult to navigate, with pages and pages of small-type font.
+Others included lengthy descriptions of professional experiences that had nothing to do with an art career, and still others were difficult to navigate, with pages and pages of small-type font.
 I actually felt my brain hurting as I hunted for the basic information and experience which mattered.

 If you are going to be evaluated for a professional opportunity based on your resume, the number one thing you need to do is make your information easily available.
 Make the font legible.
 Keep the size large enough to read without reading glasses.
 Use bullets and clearly separated or labelled sections.
 Is there enough white space?
 Too much white space?
 If you fail to cover these basics, your resume will be useless.

-First of all, please note: art resumes are very different from your job resume.
-The purpose of an art resume is to help an artist to win awards and grants, to be accepted into a residency program, or to gain exhibition opportunities.
+Art resumes are very different from your job resume.
+The purpose of an art resume is to help an artist to win awards and grants, to gain acceptance into a residency program, or to achieve exhibition opportunities.
 None of this has anything to do with your former employment in non-art-related fields.
 You will want to leave your employment experience out, for the most part.

 Another main issue: length.
 Typically, an art resume is two to three pages long.
-If you are asked for a ‘Curriculum Vitae,’ this document can be many pages in length and include everything, but a resume really should be no longer than two pages.
+If you are asked for a ‘Curriculum Vitae,’ this document can be many pages in length and include everything you’ve ever done in art related fields, but a resume really should be no longer than two pages.
 Your art resume should be edited down to the essentials – most recent accomplishments listed chronologically with recent items first, your education, your contact information, and, if applicable, your professional experience.

 Categories and Sections:

 I know that many professional resumes include an objective.
 This takes up unnecessary space and is redundant.
 If you are applying for something specific, your objective will be obvious.
-I would leave this section out of an artist resume.
+Leave this section out of an artist resume.

 You should keep an all-encompassing curriculum vitae on your computer in order to cut and paste the info into a new, shorter resume designed for a specific purpose.